asimsek/CERNComputingAccount/README.md

 ## How to register in the CMS VO:

 When you have a **Grid Certificate**, you have to register your certificate in the CMS Virtual Organisation (VO) in order to be authorized to use CMS resources.

+> You should note that you only need to register at your first time.
+When your certificate expires, you do not need to register for VO again.

 If you succesfully added your **Grid Certificate** to your browser (Firefox, Chrome, etc.) please follow these steps: